MartinThoma/MartinThoma.github.io/content/2017-07-26-document-classification.md

 features, but a classifier!
 And if you look at the [tf-idf Wikipedia page](https://en.wikipedia.org/wiki/Tf%E2%80%93idf#Definition) you can see that there are a couple of similar features!

+### Terms instead of Words

+I've only talked about words before, but you can calculate tf-idf for *terms*, too.

+Take "New York" as an example.
+You might see "New" in an e-mail and you might see "York" in an e-mail.
+But the combined term "New York" is something different than seeing both single words.
+Hence you might want to have the tf-idf feature of "New York", too.

 ## Classifiers

 I've introduced the Bayes Classifer, but there are a lot more.
 Most notably: